tinlaboratory/taxonomigqa/README.md

 cd src/configs/
 python generate_config.py
 ```
-to generate all config files needed for this paper.
+to generate all the config files needed for this paper.

 ## Running Inference